Motional decoherence in ultracold Rydberg atom quantum simulators of spin models: Results: Quench and ramp dynamics

 \subsubsection{Long-time Quench}

-Figures~\ref{fig:quench}(c) and (d) show that atom motion significantly suppresses the growth of correlations in the long-time quench dynamics with $\Omega t = 2.97$, using the corresponding experimental $\Omega=2\pi\times 5.4$MHz and $t=280$ns.
+Figures~\ref{fig:quench}(c) and (d) show that atom motion significantly suppresses the growth of correlations in the long-time quench dynamics with $\Omega t = 2.97\pi$, using the corresponding experimental $\Omega=2\pi\times 5.4$MHz and $t=280$ns.

 The simulations with atom motion qualitatively reproduce the experimental long-time quench results.
 Upon incorporating the initial state effects and motion during the dynamics (the full motion model), the height of the correlation peaks is dramatically reduced, in agreement with the experimental values.
 The atom motion also broadens and shifts the peaks.
-We have found that the frozen motion model [omitted for clarity in Fig.~\ref{fig:quench}(c) and (d)] deviates strongly from the full motion results.
+We also find that the frozen motion model deviates strongly from the full motion results.
+While some wiggles shown in the ED results do not appear in the dTWA results, our conclusion about the motional effects stands when comparing the motional results to coherent results.

 Comparing short and long duration quenches demonstrates that the effects of motion increase over time.
 The evolution of correlations in both ideal Ising and full motion models, as shown in Appendix~\ref{appendix:time}, confirms that the effect of motion accumulates over time and shows up after $t=50$ns in this experimental setting, independent of the detuning.
 A drastic increasing of kinetic energy, specifically in the transverse direction, is also observed in Appendix~\ref{appendix:time}.